Vegan Cheesecake with Graham Cracker Chocolate Crust

 Makes one cake

 I originally bought this cheesecake from our vegan friend Jenny Houser.
 She has a big sweet tooth.
-Jenny is so active, I think she needs the sweets to keep her energy charged — kind of like a hummingbird needs to sip the nectar from flowers to keep its wings going a zillion miles an hour.
-She gave me the recipe so that I could start making it at home or in the restaurant.
-It’s always a good sign when customers or friends want to know what’s in it because it tastes like the real thing.
+Jenny is so active; I think she needs the sweets to keep her energy charged — like a hummingbird needs to sip the nectar from flowers to keep its wings going a zillion miles an hour.
+She gave me the recipe to start making it at home or in the restaurant.
+It’s always a good sign when customers or friends want to know what’s in it because it tastes authentic.

 Ingredients